garciaalvaro/github-search-react/README.md

  - First make sure you have Docker installed
  - Run the command: `$ npm run docker` which will download and install the dependencies and set up the container
  - Once finished, it will be available in http://localhost:4000
+ - To stop the container run the command: `$ npm run docker-stop`

 ---